Highpoint2000/AirplaneScatter/README.md

 4. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
 5. Activate the sysinfo plugin in the settings
 6. Stop or close the fm-dx-webserver
-7. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+7. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations (for patching tx_search.js)
+8. Stop or close the fm-dx-webserver
+9. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-8. Reload the browser
+10. Reload the browser

 ## How to use